-A former SAS Soldier who did seven tours of Afghanistan takes aim at Australian Defence Force (ADF) bosses for stating they were ‘unaware’ of the actions of the teams.
+A former Soldier who did seven tours of Afghanistan takes aim at Australian Defence Force (ADF) bosses for stating they were ‘unaware’ of the actions of the teams.

 “Special Operations are the tip of our National Security’s strategic spear,” he stated in an Instagram post.